Certificate III in Individual Support (Ageing & Disability) [Superseded]

 Please Note:

-JTI offers flexible training which suits individuals and meets industry requirements.
-The flexible nature of our delivery of these courses [online, blended, face-to-face and self- study] caters to students in need of flexible study and work hours, for example working parents, students studying other courses, those juggling between employment and studies and all who are time constrained and wish to either further their education or change career paths.
+JTI offers flexible training which suits individuals and industry requirements.
+The flexible nature of our delivery of this course such as online, blended and face-to-face caters the students in need of flexible study hours, working parents, students studying other courses, those juggling between employment and studies and all who are time constrained who wish to either further their education or change career paths.

 Government Funding Eligibility Criteria